Ko1ors/Steam-Achievement-Viewer/README.md

 <img src="images\image_5.png" width="700">

 ## Project Status
-Project is: _in progress_
+The project is currently in progress.

 ## Room for Improvement
-Core functionality of the project is built.
-But we are planning to improve current functionality and develop new features.
+The core functionality of the project is built.
+Future plans include enhancing existing features and developing new ones.
-You can check the [main issues](https://github.com/Ko1ors/Steam-Achievement-Viewer/issues) to see current and future tasks.
+Check the [main issues](https://github.com/Ko1ors/Steam-Achievement-Viewer/issues) to see current and upcoming tasks.

 ## Acknowledgements
 - Many thanks to [Steam](https://store.steampowered.com/)